RatiaSB/DigitalPortfolio/README.md

 - <img src="5.
 CV Submission/ID.png" width="100" height="100" align="right">
 ### 🧠 Reflection (STAR)
 **Situation**:
-Submitted my CV to university WIL coordinator.
+I proceeded to submit my CV to the university's Work Integrated Learning (WIL) coordinator for consideration.
 **Task**:
-Track and reflect on submission experience.
+My objective was to meticulously track and reflect upon the entire submission experience, ensuring all requirements were met.
 **Action**:
-Followed the job ad requirements, attached CV and National Certificate Vocational Level 4 (*equivalent to matric*).
+I diligently followed all specified job advertisement requirements, ensuring my CV and my National Certificate Vocational Level 4 (equivalent to matric) were correctly attached.
 **Result**:
-Received acknowledgment and was shortlisted for internship.
+My efforts were successful: I received an acknowledgment of receipt and was subsequently shortlisted for an internship opportunity.

 ---

-Thank you for reviewing my portfolio.
-All documents and reflections are my original work.
+Thank you for taking the time to review my professional development portfolio.
+All documents and reflections presented here are my original work, reflecting my genuine dedication and capabilities.

+I am eager to discuss how my skills and experiences can benefit your organization.
+Please feel free to reach out with any questions.